anzhang314/InvCF/README.md

 ```
 Related hyperparameters are listed in the appendix of the paper.

+If you are interested in how to get the 3D visualization in our paper, you can use Draw_Picutures.ipynb for a try.

 ## Reference
 If you want to use our codes and datasets in your research, please cite:
 ```bash